With many online brokers operating in Germany, finding the right one for your investing needs can be challenging.

 Investing involves risk of loss.

-Founded in 2013, DEGIRO is a low-cost brokerage firm that has become very popular due to its low rates!
-With over 3 million users, the innovative platform has become widely known for its “do-it-yourself” philosophy in the sense that you have everything at your disposal to start investing on your own.
-It offers a wide range of financial assets to trade, including stocks, ETFs, bonds, options, futures contracts, warrants, investment funds, and some leveraged products (not quite the same as CFDs.
-More info here).
+Founded in 2013, DEGIRO is a low-cost brokerage firm that has become genuinely popular among European retail investors thanks to its competitive pricing.
+With over 3 million users across 18+ European countries, the platform is known for its “do-it-yourself” philosophy – giving investors the tools to manage their own portfolios without intermediaries.
+DEGIRO offers a broad range of financial assets, including stocks, ETFs, bonds, options, futures, warrants, investment funds, and some leveraged products (which are not quite the same as CFDs – more info here).

-Still any doubts?
-Go through our DEGIRO Review!
+Still have doubts?
+Read our full DEGIRO review.

 Pros